microsoft/z3guide/website/docs/01 - logic/02 - basiccommands.md

 sidebar_position: 2
 ---

 The Z3 input format is an extension of the one defined by the [SMT-LIB format](http://www.smtlib.org).
 A Z3 script is a sequence of commands.
 The help command displays a list of all available commands.
 The command echo displays a message.
 Internally, Z3 maintains a stack of user provided formulas and declarations.
 We say these are the assertions provided by the user.
 The command declare-const declares a constant of a given type (aka sort).
 The command declare-fun declares a function.
-In the following example, we declared a function that receives an integer and a boolean and returns an integer.
+In the following example, we declared a function that receives an integer and a Boolean and returns an integer.

 ```z3
 (echo "starting Z3...")